paixaop/node-time-uuid/README.md

-# ObjectId
+# node-time-uuid

-Node module to generate unique, time sortable indentifiers that can be used as database unique IDs.
+Node module to generate globally unique, time sortable indentifiers that can be used as database unique IDs.
 The identifiers are time sortable and you can recover the time stamp of when they were created down to micro-second resolution.

-These are very useful if you want to sort messages on users' inboxes based solely on the object identifier.
+Time sortable identifiers can very useful in situations where you want to sort your objects by time, for instance messages in a user's inbox.

+The generated IDs are not standard UUID, or GUID and are generated with the following format:

+  * 32 bit time
+  * 16 bit micro time
+  * 24 bit machine id
+  * 16 bit pid
+  * 24 bit increment

+And are stored internally as a node buffer.

 ## Install

 Simple installation with NPM

-    npm install object-id
+    npm install node-time-uuid

 ## Usage

-    var ObjectId = require("object-id");
+    var ObjectId = require("node-time-uuid");

     var id = new ObjectId();